 Average Weather in Road Town British Virgin Islands

-Road Town has a tropical climate with dry summers.
-The temperature typically varies from 74°F to 89°F over the course of the year, and is rarely below 72°F or above 92°F.
+The climate in Road Town is hot, oppressive, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 74°F to 89°F and is rarely below 72°F or above 92°F.

 Average High and Low Temperature